unahouExosite/docs/guides/user-management.md

     </html>
     ```

-    For profile page, please create file **files/profile.html** and put the following code into it.
+4. For the profile page, create file **files/profile.html** and input the following code.

     ```html
     <!DOCTYPE html>